donbright/rust-lang-cheat-sheet/README.md

 ## Ownership

-Resources can only have one owner.
+Resources have exactly one owner.
 They can be 'moved' from one owner to another.

-Variables are destroyed, (their heap memory is freed), at the end of a 'scope'
+Resources are destroyed, (their heap memory is freed), at the end of a 'scope'

 ```rust
 // stack memory, no moves, only copies